mihir-io/transmission-telegram-bot-rs/README.md

 The project can be built using Cargo.
 Simply run `cargo build` from within the project directory, or run `cargo run` to build and run it locally in debug mode.

-This project is a Rust learning experience for me, and as you might expect, is provided with no warranty, liabilities, etc. The user is entirely liable for anything downloaded with this tool.